Anonymity is the name of the game, and you’ve come here to figure out just what type of anonymity you need.

 All traﬃc on your computer is hidden and private due to the tunneling method, which means governments and advertisers (your two greatest concerns) won’t be able to see what you’re browsing, downloading, or doing online.

 If security is your main concern, go with a VPN.

-The second is less about your own privacy, and more about the actions taken with your internet connection.
+The second is less about your own privacy and more about the actions are taken with your internet connection.
 There are free VPNs — one of the most popular is Hola.
 As you can imagine, a free VPN is going to keep logs, so that’s an issue straight away.

-The other issue with free services, Hola in particular, is how much access they have to your to your internet connection.
+The other issue with free services, Hola in particular, is how much access they have to your internet connection.
 In Hola’s case, the user agreement you sign to use the free software includes a specific clause that says Hola can use your bandwidth however they want.
-In eﬀect they sell your bandwidth to the highest bidder via their another brand named as Luminati, You can learn How it works on this guide and research, which can result in malicious activities like DDoS attacks .
+In eﬀect they sell your bandwidth to the highest bidder via their another brand named as Luminati, You can learn how it works on this guide and research, which can result in malicious activities like DDoS attacks.